 There is currently no vaccine to prevent hepatitis C.

-Stop Immediately alcohol and cigarettes.
-They aggravates liver damage in chronic hepatitis, and can cause more rapid progression to cirrhosis.
+- Stop Immediately alcohol and cigarettes.
+They aggravate liver damage in chronic hepatitis and can cause more rapid progression to cirrhosis.

 - Hepatitis A vaccine is available for people in high-risk groups, like day care and nursing home workers, laboratory workers, and those traveling to parts of the world where hepatitis is common.

 - Routine childhood immunization against hepatitis A is also recommended.

 - Hepatitis B vaccine is now given to all infants and unvaccinated children under 18.
 The vaccine is available for adults at high risk, such as health care professionals, IV drug users, and those with risky sexual behavior.